Zach McKinstry Player Props: Tigers vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks second in the league.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks third in MLB.

-- The Braves have the seventh-ranked team ERA across all MLB pitching staffs (3.80).
+- The Braves' 3.80 team ERA ranks sixth among all MLB pitching staffs.

-- Braves pitchers combine to allow the eighth-fewest home runs in baseball (66 total, one per game).
+- Braves pitchers combine to allow the fifth-fewest home runs in baseball (66 total, one per game).

-- In his last appearance on Thursday against the New York Mets, the righty tossed four innings, giving up eight earned runs while surrendering eight hits.
+- In his last appearance on Thursday against the New York Mets, the righty tossed four innings, allowing eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.